Joseph C. Plagens: Auxiliary Bishop of Detroit

-On May 22, 1924, Pope Pius XI appointed Plagens as an auxiliary bishop of the Archdiocese of Detroit and as titular bishop of Rhodiopolis.
-He received his episcopal consecration on September 30, 1924, from Bishop Michael Gallagher, with Bishops Paul Rhode and Edward Hoban serving as co-consecrators.
+On May 22, 1924, Pope Pius XI appointed Plagens as an auxiliary bishop of Detroit and as titular bishop of Rhodiopolis.
+He received his episcopal consecration at Saints Peter and Paul Church in Detroit on September 30, 1924, from Bishop Michael Gallagher, with Bishops Paul Rhode and Edward Hoban serving as co-consecrators.
 As auxiliary bishop, he remained pastor of Sweetest Heart of Mary Parish.
 Plagens was eventually named as vicar general for the archdiocese.

 Bishop of Sault Sainte Marie-Marquette

-Pope Pius XI appointed Plagens as the sixth bishop of the Diocese of Marquette on November 16, 1935.
+Pius XI named Plagens as the sixth bishop of Sault Sainte Marie-Marquette on November 16, 1935.

+Bishop of Marquette

-In 1938, a transfer of a priest broke into violence.
-Plagens had ordered the transfer of Father Simon Borkowski, pastor of St. Barbara's Parish in Vulcan, Michigan, to a seminary in Wisconsin.
+On January 4, 1937, Pius XI suppressed the Diocese of Sault Sainte Marie-Marquette and erected in its place the Diocese of Marquette.In 1938, a transfer of a priest broke into violence.
+Plagens had ordered the transfer of Reverend Simon Borkowski, pastor of St. Barbara's Parish in Vulcan, Michigan, to a seminary in Wisconsin.
 However, Borkowski had refused to go, instead remaining inside his church with 20 supporters picketing outside.
 One day, a group of sixty men arrived at St. Barbara's, pushed past the picketers, and brought Borkowski out of the building.
-The newly appointed pastor, Father Erasmus Dooley, was allowed to enter.
+The newly appointed pastor, Reverend Erasmus Dooley, was allowed to enter.
 However, a group of 100 Borkowski supporters soon arrived and a full-scale brawl erupted.
 In the end, Dooley left the church and Borkowski re-entered it.

 Bishop of Grand Rapids

-Pope Pius XII named Plagens as bishop of the Diocese of Grand Rapids on December 16, 1940.
+Pope Pius XII named Plagens as bishop of Grand Rapids on December 16, 1940.
 He was installed on February 18, 1941.

-Joseph Plagens died at St. Mary's Hospital in Grand Rapids on March 31, 1943, at age 63 of coronary thrombosis.
+Joseph Plagens died at St. Mary's Hospital in Grand Rapids, Michigan, on March 31, 1943, at age 63 of coronary thrombosis.
 He was originally buried at Mount Calvary Cemetery in Grand Rapids, but was later removed to Resurrection Cemetery in Wyoming, Michigan.